Uvalde tells Biden to ‘do something’; he pledges ‘we will’

 “You have seen the news, you have witnessed the tears of your parents, friends,” he said, encouraging them not to be afraid of life.
 “You are the best reminders to us that the lives of the little ones are important.”

-As Biden departed the church to meet privately with family members, a crowd of about 100 people began chanting “do something.”
+As Biden departed church to meet privately with family members, a crowd of about 100 people began chanting “do something.”
 Biden answered, “We will,” as he got into his car.
-It was not immediately clear what the president was suggesting.
+It was his only public comment during roughly seven hours in Uvalde.

-Biden tweeted during the visit that he grieves, prays and stands with the people of Uvalde.
+Biden later tweeted that he grieves, prays and stands with the people of Uvalde.
 “And we are committed to turning this pain into action,” he said.

 The visit to Uvalde was Biden’s second trip in as many weeks to console a community in loss after a mass shooting.
 He traveled to Buffalo, New York, on May 17 to meet with victims’ families and condemn white supremacy after a shooter espousing the racist “replacement theory” killed 10 Black people at a supermarket.